-Beachfront Property in Phuket: Prices, Availability and What to Know Before Buying
+Beachfront Property in Phuket: Prices, Availability and

-True beachfront inventory in Phuket is rare relative to total supply—and expensive when it exists.
+True beachfront inventory in Phuket is rare relative to total supply, and expensive when it exists.
 Many listings say “walk to beach” while meaning 500m through roads, or “sea view” while meaning a distant horizon line above rooftops.
 If you are buying for status, clarity matters less; if you are buying for rental performance or long-term liquidity, definitions matter enormously.
 Start with Buying property in Phuket.

 What “beachfront” actually means in developer marketing